Financial Poise

 Fines and Other Deterrents

-Fines imposed by the European Union under GDPR or by other entities such as the U.S. Department of Health and Human Services Office for Civil Rights might be an effective motivational factor for large companies to establish effective IT controls, especially because these fines can require up to 4% of an entity’s annual revenue to be paid.
-However, after taking into account the monetary penalties that may be incurred after the data breach is reported to the authorities, smaller companies may have second thoughts about reporting a data breach incident.
-Consequently, these regulatory fines may not be a sufficient deterrent.
-Nevertheless, a single data breach incident during 2018 cost U.S. companies approximately $7.91 million dollars.
-For this reason, it is worthwhile and cost effective to proactively establish IT controls which may detect and prevent a breach from occurring.
+Fines under GDPR and by the US Health Department might motivate large companies to improve IT controls.
+These fines can be up to 4% of an entity’s annual revenue.
+However, after considering the monetary penalties incurred after the data breach is reported to the authorities, smaller companies may have second thoughts about reporting a data breach incident.
+Consequently, these regulatory fines may not be an effective deterrent.
+Nevertheless, a single data breach incident in 2024 cost global companies approximately $4.88 million dollars.
+For this reason, it is worthwhile and cost-effective to proactively establish IT controls that may detect and prevent a breach from occurring.

 So, what else can be done to deter threats?
-Threat frequencies may decrease when preventative security measures and restrictive access controls are established.
-These measures must be supported by operational processes that are repeatable, measurable, and manageable.
-Combining these measures with periodic independent assessment procedures by subject matter experts is a step in the right direction.
+Threats may decrease with new security measures and access controls backed by repeatable, measurable, and manageable operational processes.
+Combining these measures with periodic expert assessments is a step in the right direction.

 NIST Cybersecurity